-From 1936 until 1966 The Green Book was published annually as a guide to safe places for black people to travel, dine, and recreate.
-There are several locations still around in Maryland and some sites still in use.
-We visited a few of those locations and brought history to light.
+From 1936 until 1966 The Green Book was published annually as a guide to safe places for Black people to travel, dine, and recreate.
+There are several locations still around Maryland, with some still in use.